Chart Color Schemes

 Coober Pedy faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 19.2%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 13.0%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 41.0% of residents aged 15+ holding them - advanced diplomas at 10.7% and certificates at 30.3%.
+Vocational credentials are prevalent, with 41.0% of residents aged 15+ holding them, including advanced diplomas (10.7%) and certificates (30.3%).
+Educational participation is high at 32.6%, with 10.5% in primary education, 9.6% in secondary education, and 3.3% pursuing tertiary education.

-Educational participation is high, with 32.6% of residents currently enrolled in formal education.
+Educational participation is notably high, with 32.6% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 9.6% in secondary education, and 3.3% pursuing tertiary education.

 Frequently Asked Questions - Education